JEFworks-Lab/jefworks-lab.github.io/_posts/2020-04-06-quickly-creating-pseudobulks.md

 nrow <- 5000
 ## 10000 cells
 ncol <- 10000
-## simulate sparse matrix with 0.01% of values as 1s
+## simulate sparse matrix with ~0.01% of values as 1s and rest as 0s
 mat <- matrix(round(rbinom(nrow*ncol, 1, 0.01/100)), nrow, ncol)
 dim(mat)
 ```